vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Variables/Serialization/Serialization 1/Serializing A Field 1.md

 A `static`, `const`, or `readonly` field **cannot** be serialized.

----
+### Properties

 :::warning
 Unity will not serialize properties, so make sure your variable is a field type.
 :::

 You can serialize a backing field of an auto-property using `[field: SerializeField]`.
-Pre-2020 this did not display properly in the Inspector and could cause serialization issues.
+Pre-2020 this did not display properly in the Inspector.
+The field will be serialized as `<PropertyName>k__BackingField`, which adds complexity when renaming fields and creating editor extensions.
+Generally just serializing a field manually is more desirable.

 ---